cawfree/react-native-redux-form-by-config/README.md

               textAlign: 'justify',
               color: '#FFFFFFCC',
             },
+            color: '#FFFFFFFF',
           }
         ],
       ),
       // XXX: This is the submission invocation provided
       //      by redux-form.
       handleAuthSubmit: null,
-  }
-  constructor(nextProps) {
-    super(nextProps);
+      handleSignUpTermsSubmit: null,
+    };
     this.__onHandleAuthSubmit = this.__onHandleAuthSubmit.bind(this);
+    this.__onHandleSignUpTermsSubmit = this.__onHandleSignUpTermsSubmit.bind(this);
     this.__onAuth = this.__onAuth.bind(this);
   }
   __onHandleAuthSubmit(handleAuthSubmit) {